GVabal/jump-game-api/README.md

 API, which tells whether the end of provided numbers sequence can be reached according to the game’s rules.
 Application will return already processed results from database, if provided sequence was requested before.

+**Game rules:**
+Start at the first element.
+Current element value indicates how many steps you can take at most.
+For example: if the value is 3, then you can take 0, 1, 2 or 3 steps.
+If the value is 0 then you stop.
+Numbers sequence that can reach the last element is considered winnable.

 Run with Docker:
 `docker run -p {your port}:8080 gvabal/jump-game-api`

 Run with Maven:
 `./mvnw package && java -jar target/*.jar`

-Endpoints (assuming the application is running locally on port 80):
+**Endpoints** (assuming the application is running locally on port 80):

 `curl -X GET http://localhost/jump-game`